Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Simulation Studies

 The estimated M.C mean for the distributional effect $\beta_1(p)$ and $\gamma(p)$ along with their respective $95\%$ point-wise confidence intervals are displayed in Figure \ref{fig:fig2s1}, for the case $n=400, L=400$.
 The M.C mean estimates are superimposed on the true curves and along with the narrow confidence intervals, they illustrate low variability and high accuracy of the estimates.

-As a measure of out-of- sample prediction performance, we report the average Wasserstein distance between the true quantile functions and the predicted ones in the test set defined as $WD=\frac{1}{n_t}\sum_{i=1}^{n_t}[\int_{0}^{1}\{Q_i^{test}(p)-\hat{Q_i}^{test}(p)\}^2 dp]^{\frac{1}{2}}$.
-Supplementary Table S1 reports the summary of the average Wasserstein distance across the 100 Monte-Carlo replications.
+As a measure of out-of- sample prediction performance, we report the average Wasserstein distance between the true quantile functions and the predicted ones in the test set defined as $WD=\frac{1}{n_t}\sum_{i=1}^{n_t}[\int_{0}^{1}\{Q_i^{test}(p)-\hat{Q_i}^{test}(p)\}^2 dp]^{\frac{1}{2}}$ in Supplementary Table S2.
 The low values of the average $WD$ metric and their M.C standard error indicate a satisfactory prediction performance of the proposed method.
-The prediction accuracy appears to be improving with an increase in the number of measurements $L$.
-The performance of the proposed projection based joint confidence intervals for $\beta_1(p)$ is investigated in Supplementary Table S2 which reports the coverage and width of the joint confidence bands for $\beta_1(p)$ for various choices of $N$ and for the case $L=200$.
-It is observed that the nominal coverage of $95\%$ lies within the two standard error limit of the estimated coverage in the all the cases, particularly for choices of $N$ picked by the proposed cross-validation method.
+The performance of the proposed projection based joint confidence bands for $\beta_1(p)$ is investigated in Supplementary Table S3 which reports the coverage and width of the joint confidence bands for $\beta_1(p)$ for various choices of $N$ and for the case $L=200$.
+It is observed that the nominal coverage of $0.95$ lies within the two standard error limit of the estimated coverage in the all the cases, particularly for choices of $N$ picked by the proposed cross-validation method.